Part 1. Grip Aid Overview

 So you aren't spending hundreds of dollars on grip aids here's what I suggest.......

 Contact each company via phone or email and ask for a sample size of their grip aid.
-If they don't offer samples, and you decide to buy and it doesn't work on your HANDS, keep in mind that it may not be a waste.
+If they don't offer samples, and you decide to buy and it doesn't work on your HANDS, it's still not a waste..
 You can always use grip aid on your legs, arms, and stomach as added grip.
+Because the temperature and texture of hands versus say, our thigh, is not the same.
+If the aid doesn't work on your hands, it still may work on other parts of your body.
 You can also check with your local pole studio and inquire if they offer samples.
 Asking a fellow student if you can test their grip aid can be tricky, as any poler knows we hold our grip aids near and dear.
 With prices constantly increasing, it's not something we generally offer up!

-Grip aids were originally created for football players, rock climbers, golfers, and other common sports players.
-Over the last decade or so, grip aids specifically for "pole dancers" has become more common.
+Grip aids were originally created for football players, rock climbers, golfers, etc. Over the last decade or so, grip aids specifically for pole dancers has become more common.
 With that said, don't feel like you have to get a grip aid that is supposedly designed for polers.
 There's a very well known brand (I won't mention the name) that sells grip aid just for polers and it does absolutely nothing for me, however it works for others.

 Part 2: Using Grip Aids, but not being to dependent on them